Apple’s AR/VR headset will cost $3,000+ as details leak

-(Pocket-lint) - Apple's been taking its sweet time as far as its entry into the world of AR and VR is concerned, with its putative headset the subject of rumours for literally years and years at this point.
+Apple's been taking its sweet time as far as its entry into the world of AR and VR is concerned, with its putative headset the subject of rumours for literally years and years at this point.

 Now, though, as the expected launch window gets closer and closer (at this point it's meant to be some time in 2023), a major new report has posited a lot of details.